PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 S-dagger.
 Both variants emit `SGate` in the algorithm descriptor because it tracks sign-free Pauli frames: both propagate an X frame bit into X and Z.

 Observables are defined relative to the noiseless reference, as in Stim.
+Raw parity encodes the sign with which the program's net logical Clifford maps the readout Pauli back onto the prepared eigenstate: positive gives 0, negative gives 1.
+With folds it can be 1 noiselessly: S,S before an X readout, S,S,H before a Z readout, or S-dagger pairs through a CX.
+Stim's reference-relative sampling reports zero observable flips for these noiseless programs.
-A fold pair whose product is Z_L flips the X observable's raw parity: S then S has noiseless raw parity 1; S then S-dagger has raw parity 0.
-Both have zero observable flips under Stim's reference-relative sampling.
-Observable metadata has no sign field, so raw-parity consumers must account for this reference.
+Observable metadata has no sign field, so both raw-parity consumers, `pecos.testing.simulate_tick_circuit` and `pecos.qec.surface.extract_detection_events_and_observables`, must account for this reference.
+S then S-dagger before X readout has raw parity 0.

 ```python
 import stim